-On any covered claim, the third-party provider has the option to reimburse the lesser of the purchase price less the deductible or the coverage maximum ($20,000) and take possession of the item rather than paying the devaluation or repair amount.
+On any covered claim, the third-party provider has the option to reimburse the lesser of the purchase price less the deductible or the coverage maximum ($20,000 for items purchased prior to June 22, 2015 and $50,000 for items purchased on or after June 22, 2015) and take possession of the item rather than paying the devaluation or repair amount.
 If you refuse this offer, the third-party provider may offer you a cash settlement of a discounted percentage of the purchase price.

 Stolen items are subject to an additional 1% per month depreciation rate until the time the claim is filed.

 Get help from other eBay members.
 Visit the Answer Center to post a question.